MEEIBioinformaticsCenter/phy-mer/README.md

 Download and install the dependencies.
 Installation instructions for each dependency are provided on its project website with the URL provided.

-- Python (2.7.3 tested and 3.0 thanks to @fmerinocasallo) -> https://www.python.org/downloads/
+- Python (2.7.3 and 3.0 tested -v3.0 thanks to @fmerinocasallo-) -> https://www.python.org/downloads/

 - Pysam (0.7.4 tested) -> https://code.google.com/p/pysam/